Pete Carroll–Jim Harbaugh rivalry: 2007-2009: USC and Stanford

-NFC West
+2011-2014: Seattle and San Francisco

 Carroll departed from USC in January 2010, accepting an offer to become the head coach for the NFL's Seattle Seahawks.
 Meanwhile, Harbaugh remained the Cardinal's head coach for the 2010 season before accepting a head coaching position with the NFL's San Francisco 49ers.
 As in their college coaching careers, the two were guaranteed to meet each other on an annual basis, as both teams were in the NFC West division.
 As a result, the rivalry recommenced for the 2011 NFL season.
 When taking over as head coach, Harbaugh reportedly told 49ers CEO Jed York that he was ready to beat Carroll again.
-In both teams' season openers and the first time that the two coaches had faced each other in the NFL, Harbaugh's 49ers defeated Carroll's Seahawks 33–17.
+In both teams' season openers and the first time that the two coaches had faced each other in the NFL as head coaches, Harbaugh's 49ers defeated Carroll's Seahawks 33–17.
 Carroll's first win against Harbaugh would come the following season.

 While the 49ers were one of the most successful teams in the NFC West during their first few seasons under Harbaugh, Davis reported early in the 2013 season that Carroll's Seahawks had supplanted them as the division's premier team.
 In the 2013–14 NFL playoffs, the two teams met in the NFC Championship Game.
 The Seahawks won with a score of 23–17, advancing to Super Bowl XLVIII.
 In June 2014, during a town hall meeting, Carroll responded to a reporter's question about his rivalry with Harbaugh by saying, "I think Jim's a great coach.
 I've watched him in college, I've watched him in San Francisco.
 He's done a great job molding the style of play and he's a big force in our division … and we love beating him."
 This NFC West rivalry lasted through the 2014 season, after which Harbaugh accepted the head coaching position for the Michigan Wolverines football team.
 After their final matchup between their two teams on December 14, Harbaugh and Carroll shook hands and had a cordial conversation on the field.
 One close observer reported that Harbaugh told Carroll "thanks for the rivalry.
 It’s been fun."
+Following Harbaugh's departure from the NFL, their all time series as head coaches was tied at 6-6.

-Carroll worked with the Seahawks until retiring after the 2023 season.
+Carroll worked with the Seahawks until stepping down as head coach after the 2023 season.